InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 In this phase we use statistical methods to identify a parsimonious set of Vulnerability variables that determine segment membership.
 The overarching goal for this phase is to develop the inputs for a questionnaire tool that can be used to classify out-of-sample women.

+**Scripts used:** The parent script 9_segmentation_typing_tool.R calls the function defined in functions/fun_gen_segmentation_typing_tool.R

 * Inputs:
     * Pathways Workbook
+        * vulnerabilities.typing_tool_strata
+        * vulnerabilities.typing_tool_include
     * outcomes_vulnerability_class dataframe
 * Outputs:
     * typing_tool_outputs_{x}.pdf (where x is Segmentation strata)

-## Pathways Segmentation analysis tutorial walkthrough
+## Pathways Segmentation analysis quickstart tutorial

-The following is a step-by-step walkthrough using a sample of the Ethiopia 2016 DHS data (100 women).
+The following is a step-by-step walkthrough using a sample of the Ethiopia 2016 DHS data (500 women).

+This tutorial assumes the Pathways Workbook is generated as xlsx file but if generating as a csv then each Excel tab will be treated as a standalone CSV.
+The workflow itself is the same.

 ### Analysis setup

+1. verify the 'analyses\projects\eth-2016-tutorial' folder exists.
+This folder contains the data and config file needed for this tutorial.
-1. copy all the files from the analyses\a-new-analysis-template folder into a new folder within the 'projects' folder (analyses\projects\eth-2016-tutorial)
+3. copy all the files from the analyses\a-new-analysis-template folder into the 'analyses\projects\eth-2016-tutorial\' folder
-2. copy the entire sample data folder (pathways-segmentation\analyses\samples) into the tutorial project folder (analyses\projects\eth-2016-tutorial)
-3. rename the config - template.yml to config.yml (this file name will automatically be picked up when config:: functions are called)
-4. open the pathways-segmentation.Rpoj file to automatically set the working directory
+5. inside this folder open the pathways-segmentation.Rpoj file to automatically set the working directory
-5. run renv::restore() to install libraries into the project specific library folder.
+6. If using renv run renv::restore() in the console to install libraries into the project specific library folder (you may need to install the renv library).
 Once complete, run renv::status() to confirm project is up to date.
-6. from within RStudio, open and edit the config.yml parameters directly.
-For this tutorial, use the following values:
+7. from within RStudio, open and confirm the config.yml parameters are set for this tutorial:
     - project_name: "Ethiopia DHS 2016 - Tutorial"
     - survey_name: "ET71FL"
     - root_path: "path-to-repository/analyses/projects/eth-2016-tutorial/"
     - user_path: "output/"
     - create_new_pathways_workbook: TRUE
+    - pathways_workbook_is_excel: TRUE for xlsx, FALSE for csv
-    - pathways_workbook_path: "pathways workbook - ethiopia dhs 2016 tutorial.xlsx"
+    - pathways_workbook_path: "pathways workbook - ethiopia dhs 2016 tutorial"
-    - new_pathways_workbook_path: "pathways workbook - ethiopia dhs 2016 tutorial (new).xlsx"
+    - new_pathways_workbook_path: "pathways workbook - ethiopia dhs 2016 tutorial (new)"
     - shp_file: "gadm41_ETH_shp/gadm41_ETH_1.shp"
     - data_state_var: "v024"
     - use_svy_design: TRUE
     - svy_id_var: "v021"
     - svy_strata_var: "v023"
-5. open the 1_setup.R script and run the entire script to install/load libraries, define input variables, and set file paths.
+8. open the 1_setup.R script and run the entire script to install/load libraries, define input variables, and set file paths.

 ### Data cleaning and variable generation

-1. edit functions/fun_gen_vulnerabilities.R to define the initial coding for Vulnerability variables (for this tutorial it is not necessary to change anything but recommended to review)
+1. edit functions/fun_gen_vulnerabilities.R to define the initial coding for Vulnerability variables (for this tutorial it is not necessary to change anything but recommended to review since any new project will require coding variables.)
 2. edit functions/fun_get_outcomes.R to define the initial coding for Health Outcomes (for this tutorial it is not necessary to change anything but recommended to review)
-3. open the 2_data_cleaning.R script and run the entire script to create the vulnerability.rds and outcomes.rds outputs along with the project Pathways Workbook (pathways workbook - ethiopia dhs 2016 tutorial (new).xlsx)
+3. open the 2_data_cleaning.R script and run the entire script to create the vulnerability.rds and outcomes.rds outputs along with the project Pathways Workbook (pathways workbook - ethiopia dhs 2016 tutorial (new)).
+Note that if using the CSV formatted Pathways Workbook, there will be three separate output files (params, outcomes, vulnerabilities)
-4. rename the Pathways Workbook from (pathways workbook - ethiopia dhs 2016 tutorial (new).xlsx) to (pathways workbook - ethiopia dhs 2016 tutorial.xlsx) to match the values in the config.yml file
+4. rename the Pathways Workbook from (pathways workbook - ethiopia dhs 2016 tutorial (new)) to (pathways workbook - ethiopia dhs 2016 tutorial.xlsx) to match the values in the config.yml file.
+This renaming step is to avoid unintentionally overwriting an existing Pathways Workbook.
-5. review the contents of this workbook and fill in any missing values
+5. review the contents of this workbook and fill in any missing values for short_name and desciption.
 6. open the config.yml file and set the create_new_pathways_workbook = FALSE (we will be using the newly created workbook going forward)

 ### Univariate analysis

 1. open the Pathways Workbook and edit the univariate_include columns in the 'outcomes' and 'vulnerabilities' tabs, set to 1 to include variable in the Univariate PDFs.
-By default all variables created in the data cleaning phase are set to be included.
+By default all variables created in the data cleaning phase are set to be included in the univariate analysis step.
 2. save and close the workbook
 3. open the 3_univariate_analysis.R script and run the entire script to generate the PDF outputs
-4. review the PDF outputs and make any changes to the function scripts in the Variable Generation step
+4. review the PDF outputs.
+In this step we are looking at the variable distributions, specifically we want to identify where some categorical variable levels can be collapsed due to small sample size.

 ### Exploratory analysis

-1. edit the eda_include columns in the 'outcomes' and 'vulnerabilities' tabs in the Pathways Workbook, set to 1 to include variable in the Exploratory Analysis PDFs.
+1. Open the Pathways Workbook and edit the eda_include columns in the 'outcomes' and 'vulnerabilities' tabs in the Pathways Workbook, set to 1 to include variable in the Exploratory Analysis PDFs.
 2. save and close the Workbook
-3. open the 4_exploratory_analysis.R script and run the entire script to generate the PDF outputs
+3. open the 4_exploratory_data_analysis.R script and run the entire script to generate the PDF outputs.
+At the beginninf of the script is the option to parallelize the generation of these outputs.
+When running this initially it's recommended to set this to TRUE
 4. review the PDF outputs and make any changes to to the function scripts in the Variable Generation step
 5. run the Univariate Analysis step to generate new PDF outputs